1902 State Landau

-The United Kingdom's 1902 State Landau is a horse-drawn carriage with flexible leather hoods which drop.

-It is a postilion landau, drawn by six horses under the control of three postilions, with no provision for a coachman.
-It is normally used with the top lowered, giving spectators a better view of passengers than provided by closed coaches and other vehicles; a closed coach is used if the weather is unsuitable, rather than raising the top.
+The United Kingdom's 1902 State Landau is a horse-drawn state carriage with flexible leather hoods which drop.
+It is a landau, drawn by six horses under the control of three postilions, with no seat for a coachman.
+In processions, it is normally used open, with the top lowered, giving spectators a better view of its passengers than provided by coaches and other closed vehicles.

-Use

-The 1902 State Landau is owned by the United Kingdom and set aside for the monarch's use within Britain.

-In the past, the monarch has provided the landau to carry the heir apparent and his bride after their marriage.

-The largest and most splendid horse-drawn carriage—not coach—used by the sovereign, it was built by Hooper in 1902 for the Coronation of Edward VII and Alexandra and given extra interior space.

-Inclement weather

-If rain threatens, the Irish State Coach replaces it.

-Contemporary description
+Description

-This description was published in 1903 by Walter Gilbey, founder and chairman of the London Cart Horse Parade Society and president of the Royal Agricultural Society.
+The following description was published in 1905 by Walter Gilbey, founder and chairman of the London Cart Horse Parade Society and president of the Royal Agricultural Society.